Floyd County

 How many schools are in Floyd County?

-Floyd County has 15 schools, including 10 other, 5 elementary.
+Floyd County has 15 schools, including 10 combined, 5 elementary.
 Total enrollment is 8,925 students.

 How much does Floyd County spend per student?